ihatesudo/stoplight.io/netlify/blog-posts/api-proxy-vs-api-gateway.md

     image: /images/api-proxy-header.jpeg
     username: '@stoplightio'
 ---
-*The Gardens of Lanhydrock House by Philip Halling*

 On this edition of *I’ll REST when I’m Alive*, I will be exploring the differences and similarities between API Proxies and API Gateways.
 Expanding on my previous post, *[API Microgateways](/blog/api-microgateways-55d656950d6c)*, I will also be discussing the advantages and disadvantages of both and the individual use cases.